stason.org logo lotus

 Try To Include

-certified organic or organic raw fruit and green and sea vegetables, carrot, beet, celery, asparagus,
+Certified, organic or organic raw fruit and green and sea vegetables, carrots, beets, celery, asparagus, avocados, kelp, figs, tofu, kefir, wheat germ, broccoli, cauliflower, alfalfa

-moderate, regular exercise like brisk walking three times per week for thirty minutes will benefit general health.
+Moderate, regular exercise like brisk walking three times per week for thirty minutes will benefit general health

 I would like to close with these words of wisdom:

-"Those who do not find time every day for health,
+"Those who do not find time every day for health, must one day sacrifice a lot of times for illness."
+And HEALTH IS WEALTH!

 References